mdn/translated-content-de/files/de/web/css/css_colors/relative_colors/index.md

   background-color: lch(from var(--base-color) l c calc(h + 180));
 }

-/* @supports verwenden, um Unterstützung für alte Syntax hinzuzufügen, die Einheitenspezifikationen für Grad in Farbtonberechnungen erfordert.
-   Dies ist für Safari 16.4+ erforderlich. */
+/* Use @supports to add in support old syntax that requires deg units to be specified in hue calculations.
+This is required for Safari 16.4+. */
 @supports (color: lch(from red l c calc(h + 180deg))) {
   .comp :nth-child(2) {
     background-color: lch(from var(--base-color) l c calc(h + 180deg));
   }
 }

-/* Triadische Farben */
+/* Triadic colors */
-/* Basisfarbe, Basisfarbe mit Farbtonkanal -120 Grad und Basisfarbe */ /* mit Farbtonkanal +120 Grad */
+/* Base color, base color with hue channel -120 degrees, and base color */ /* with hue channel +120 degrees */

 .triadic :nth-child(1) {
   background-color: var(--base-color);